SAP-samples/teched2022-IN264/exercises/ex1/README.md

     <br>![](/exercises/ex1/images/booster03.png)

-3. Press now the **Next** button from bottom right corner to move to the next phase of the BTP Booster.
+3. Press the **Next** button in the lower right corner to move to the next phase of the BTP Booster.
-  In this step validate yourself with the used and entitled services (Launchpad and Task center), select the BTP subaccount and press the **Next** button.
+  In this step verify the used and entitled services (SAP Launchpad service and SAP Task Center), select the BTP subaccount and press the **Next** button.
-  The SAP Task Center setup will be executed in this subaccount!
+  The SAP Task Center setup will be executed in this subaccount:

   <br>![](/exercises/ex1/images/booster04.png)